solana-foundation/developer-content/CONTRIBUTING.md

-During production deployments of the developer content api, all the currently translated content is downloaded from Crowdin and deployed for solana.com to correctly render the user requested locale of content.
+During production deployments of the developer content api, all the currently translated content is downloaded from Crowdin and deployed for solana.com to correctly render the user-requested locale of content.
 Falling back to the base language when no translated content was found.

 ## Local development

-This developer content repo is a NextJS application that serves the markdown based content as REST api for solana.com to consume.
+This developer content repo is a NextJS application that serves markdown-based content as REST API for solana.com to consume.
 Think of it like a microservice for content.

-We call this microservice the "developer content api", or content api for short.
+We call this microservice the "developer content API", or content API for short.

-With this repo being only a "content api", there is no web app frontend to view the content within this repo.
+With this repo being only a "content API", there is no web app frontend to view the content within this repo.
 The frontend UI that will render all the markdown content within this repo is actually solana.com (which is a different repo).

 ### Setup locally

-To setup the developer content api:
+To set up the developer content API:

 1. Clone the repo to your local machine: